ethereumclassic/ECIPs/_specs/ecip-tabs.md

 From this, and by definition, we expect that eventually for some set of blocks, half will have TAB values above and half below the resulting TABS value.

-Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages.[^3]
+Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages, sequential weights.[^3]

 [^3]: Another idea uses a count of sequential TABS drops (adjustments downward) to cause the TABS value to fall _faster_ when it is only (or usually) falling.

 ## PoW Race Incentives are (Mostly) Maintained

-A miner with access to 90\% of the TABS capital cannot produce blocks in isolation competitively; their private chain's TABS score will drop to 90\% of the public TABS and they will need something like 55\% hashrate to compensate if they want to compete independently over time.
+A miner with access to 90\% of the TABS capital cannot produce blocks in isolation competitively; their private chain's TABS score will drop to 90\% of the public TABS and they will need something like 110\% hashrate to compensate if they want to compete independently over time.

 So the rich (but not too-rich) miner must compete in the proof-of-work race, and whether or not they can exceed some parent block's TABS will depend on the aggregated TAB value of the public transactions pending block inclusion.